-As noted in Section 1, different words can have different inflectional patterns, and some words may also have the same expression for several forms.
+This may affect the training, but not the evaluation of the system.
 When such ambiguities are presented as the target in demo relations, there is of course no way for a system with this setup to know which form to pick.
-However, the aim of our study was to keep the setup realistic, and hence, such ambiguous expressions was retained in the dataset.
-The existence of such forms in the test set may put a bound on the achievable performance, but with a corresponding amount of ambiguous data in the training set, the model will learn robustness and the noise provided by the ambiguities may also help to regularize the training.
+However, the aim of our study was to keep the setup realistic, and hence, such ambiguous expressions were not removed from the datasets.
+Since no ambiguities were found in the test sets, there is always exactly one correct target for each query, but with a corresponding amount of ambiguous data in the training set, the model may learn robustness and the noise provided by the ambiguities may also help to regularize the training.